Tahsen77/Digital-Store/README.md

 - Named Entity Recognition (NER) models
 - AI assistants for multilingual legal workflows

-The dataset is optimized for **accuracy, consistency, and domain‑specific terminology**, making it suitable for both academic and commercial use.
+The dataset is optimized for accuracy, consistency, and domain‑specific terminology.

 ---

 ## Key Features
-- **High‑quality Arabic–German parallel data**
+- High‑quality Arabic–German parallel data
-- **Legal and governmental terminology** with precise translations
+- Legal and governmental terminology with precise translations
-- Suitable for **LLM fine‑tuning**, **NLP pipelines**, and **translation engines**
+- Suitable for LLM fine‑tuning and NLP pipelines
-- Clean formatting and consistent structure
+- Clean formatting and standardized structure
-- Ready for direct integration into machine learning workflows
+- AI‑ready for direct integration into ML workflows

 ---

 ## File Contents
-The dataset is provided as a ZIP archive:
+The dataset is provided as a ZIP archive containing:

-Inside the archive, you will find:

 - Parallel Arabic–German text pairs
 - Legal and administrative terminology